 We recently spent a weekend in Somerset visiting the caves at Cheddar Gorge and Wookey Hole.
 On Saturday evening we decided to grab some dinner in nearby Wells as it looked like a pretty place to poke about in for an hour or two.

-But after spending an evening and the next morning walking around, we think there are three things that you shouldn’t miss out on.
+We didn’t have a huge amount of time to spend in Wells, but after spending an evening and the next morning walking around, we think there are three things that you shouldn’t miss out on.

 This cathedral is a real stunner; it’s one of the most wonderful cathedrals we’ve been in.
 Could it be the most beautiful in England?
 Quite possibly!